lorranavf/datasets-info-collector/README.md

 ```

 The DatasetDownloader class takes a list of dataset accessions as a parameter during initialization.
 The download_datasets() method is then called to initiate the download process.
-The method handles the downloading of datasets for the given accessions and prints any accessions that were not successfully downloaded.
+The method handles the downloading of datasets for the given accessions and prints any accessions that were not successfully downloaded after 3 attempts.

 ## Requirements
 To use de  script you need to have Python 3.x, along with following programs installed: